decaporg/decap-cms/website/site/content/docs/architecture.md

 #### Widget components implementation
 The control component receives one (1) callback as a prop: `onChange`.
 * onChange (required): Should be called when the users changes the current value.
 It will ultimately end up updating the EntryDraft object in the Redux Store, thus updating the preview component.
+* onAddAsset & onRemoveAsset (optionals): If the field accepts file uploads for media (images, for example), these callbacks should be invoked with a `AssetProxy` value object. `onAddAsset` will get the current media stored in the Redux state tree while `onRemoveAsset` will remove it.
+AssetProxy objects are stored in the `Medias` object and referenced in the `EntryDraft` object on the state tree.

+Both control and preview widgets receive a `getAsset` selector via props.
+Displaying the media (or its URI) for the user should always be done via `getAsset`, as it returns an AssetProxy that can return the correct value for both medias already persisted on the server and cached media not yet uploaded.

+The actual persistence of the content and medias inserted into the control component is delegated to the backend implementation.
+The backend will be called with the updated values and a list of assetProxy objects for each field of the entry, and should return a promise that can resolve into the persisted entry object and the list of the persisted media URIs.

+## Editorial Workflow implementation

+Instead of adding logic to `CollectionPage` and `EntryPage`, the Editorial Workflow is implemented as Higher Order Components, adding UI and dispatching additional actions.

+Furthermore, all editorial workflow state is managed in Redux - there's an `actions/editorialWorkflow.js` file and a `reducers/editorialWorkflow.js` file.

+### About metadata

+Netlify CMS embraces the idea of Git-as-backend for storing metadata.
+The first time it runs with the editorial_workflow setup, it creates a new ref called `meta/_netlify_cms`, pointing to an empty, orphan tree.

+Actual data are stored in individual `json` files committed to this tree.